 Kosovo Accounting Standards are harmonized with the International Accounting Standards (IAS).

 Capital gains and losses are realised through the sale or other disposal of capital assets, including real estate and securities.
-Capital gains and losses are recognised as business income and business losses, respectively, and the latter can be carried forward for up to six successive tax periods.
+Capital gains and losses are recognised as business income and business losses, respectively.
 Capital gains are taxed at the standard CIT rate of 10% (i.e. are taxed at the same rate).

 Dividends received by residents and non-residents are exempt from any form of taxation.

 Interest income is taxed at the CIT rate of 10%.